amanattar/AI_Story_Generator/README.md

-AI Story Generator
+Talesmith AI
 ==================

-The **AI Story Generator** is a Python-based application that creates multimedia storytelling experiences.
+The **Talesmith AI** is a Python-based application that creates multimedia storytelling experiences.
 It uses OpenAI's GPT for text generation, integrates images and audio, and compiles the content into a video using MoviePy and FFmpeg.

 Features
 --------